 - Use a virtual telephone service, like Grasshopper.
 Using this option you can establish either a local phone number (available in most areas) and/or a virtual toll-free number for your home business.

 Whether or not you need a separate fax line strictly depends on your volume of faxes sent and received.
 You can set up a fax line on your landline using your phone company's distinctive ring or set up a business line.
 You can set up a business line that has a distinctive ring for your fax.

 Another option is to use a virtual phone system such as Grasshopper.

 However, the Internet has made faxing a little bit easier because now you can scan and email forms.

 Long Distance Calling

-Long distance calling used to be a big expense for some home business owners.
-During the early 2000s, long distance companies were vying for consumer business by offering big deals and low rates.
-But since the creation of unlimited long distance with a single fee, most people have opted for that option.
-This has brought down long distance call expenses for home business owners.
+Long-distance calls used to be a big expense for some home business owners.
+During the early 2000s, long-distance companies were vying for consumer business by offering big deals and low rates.
+But since the creation of unlimited long-distance with a single fee, most people have opted for that option.
+This has brought down long-distance call expenses for home business owners.